 Pricing & Availability

 Produced as a model exclusive to Mr. Porter, the Navitimer Aviator 8 B01’s total production number is limited at just 1000 individually numbered pieces.
 It has officially came on sale at mrporter.com on June 4, 2018 at a price of £4916.67 (approximately USD $6500) and will only be offered while supplies last.
-While the price tag is clearly nothing to sneeze at, I still think that the watch sports great value with due to its winning combination of great caliber, elegant exterior and relatively low number of pieces that are offered.
+While the price tag is nothing to sneeze at, I still think that the watch sports great value with due to its winning combination of great caliber, elegant exterior and relatively low number of pieces that are offered.

 Photos: Breitling / MR PORTER